GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/vertex-mlops/README.md

 These groups are not suitable for production grade environments.
 You can configure the group names through the `groups`variable.

-### Git environment for the ML Pipelines

-Make sure you have ready a Github repo with the ML pipeline code.
-You can clone the following example for setting up the repo: https://github.com/javiergp/professional-services/tree/main/examples/vertex_mlops_enterprise
-This repo should have at least one of the following branches: `dev`, `staging`, `prod`

-You will need to configure the Github organization and repo name in the `identity_pool_claims` variable.

 ##  Instructions
 ###  Deploy the experimentation environment